tskit-dev/msprime/docs/development.md

 Two different continuous integration providers are used, which run different combinations of tests on different platforms:

-1. [Github actions](<https://help.github.com/en/actions>) run a variety of code style and quality checks using [pre-commit](<https://pre-commit.com/>) along with Python tests on Linux, OSX and Windows.
+1. [GitHub Actions](<https://help.github.com/en/actions>) run a variety of code style and quality checks using [pre-commit](<https://pre-commit.com/>) along with Python tests on Linux, macOS and Windows.
 The docs are also built and a preview generated if changes are detected.
 2. [CircleCI](<https://circleci.com/>) Runs all Python tests using the apt-get infrastructure for system requirements.
 Additionally, the low-level tests